cgabriel5/eventjs/README.md

 <a name="example-event-delegation"></a>
 **Event Delegation** &mdash; Some examples using the library for event delegation.

 - **Note**: Event delegation requires the use of filter functions.
 Filter functions are middleware functions because they only serve to filter the wanted target element.
 Only when a target element passes a filter will the interaction's handler be invoked.
-The passing target can then be accessed from within the handler via the [targets object (second parameter)](#delegation-targets).
+The passing target may then be accessed from within the handler via the [targets object (second parameter)](#delegation-targets).

 <a name="example-mouseenter-event"></a>
 **Mouseenter Event** &mdash; Library provided mouseenter event.